yetanotherco/aligned_layer/docs/3_guides/9_aligned_cli.md

 #### Description:

-Retrieves the user's amount of queued proofs in the Batcher.
+Retrieves the number of proofs currently queued for a given user in the Batcher.

 #### Command: